qo-eth/TorchGPE/README.md

 import torch
 torch.cuda.is_available()
 ```
 If not, the default device is set to CPU.
-You can choose to run on CPU in any case, even if Cuda is available.

 ### Installing via pip